STAR Voting Cost of Implementation

 STAR Voting: better outcomes, less expensive

 When weighing new proposals, cost is a critical component.
-This analysis shows that, on the balance, STAR Voting carries low cost risk and may provide significant savings over time, both to taxpayers and by reducing the influence of special interest money in the political process.
+This analysis shows that, on the balance, STAR Voting is a sound investment which carries low cost risk upfront and may provide significant savings over time, both to taxpayers and by reducing the influence of special interest money in the political process.